gleim/btcviz/README.md

 Run
 ---

-Use this command to run the JAR file:
+Use this command to run the executable JAR which will parse the JSON files contained in the json/ folder into a neo4j database:
 ```
 java -jar target/btcviz-0.1.0.jar
 ```